 Ronit Ricci, Australian National University, email@example.com

-The AAS Southeast Asia Council (SEAC) holds an annual competition for the best paper on a Southeast Asia topic presented by a graduate student at the AAS Conference.
+The Southeast Asia Council of the Association for Asian Studies announces the 2014 competition for the best paper on a Southeast Asia topic presented by a graduate student at the AAS Conference in Philadelphia.

-The prize—an award of $200 and a certificate—is designed to recognize emerging scholarship in the field and to foster intellectual exchange among junior and senior scholars.
+The prize is designed to recognize emerging scholarship in the field and to foster intellectual exchange among junior and senior scholars.
+The award of $200.00 and a certificate will be presented at the 2015 AAS Presidential Address/Awards Ceremony in Philadelphia.

-The Council encourages graduate students who will be presenting papers at the March 2014 Conference in Philadelphia to submit their papers for consideration (approximately 7,000 words maximum) prior to the time of the conference.
+The Council encourages graduate students who present papers at the March 2014 Conference in Philadelphia to submit their papers for consideration (approximately 7,000 words maximum).
 Papers on any aspect and region of Southeast Asia will be considered.
-Students must be registered in a doctoral program in order to be considered for the prize.
-Submission information for the 2014 prize will be made available in spring 2014, shortly before the Philadelphia conference (March 27–30, 2014).
+Students must be currently registered in a doctoral program in order to be considered for the Prize.

-Announcement of the 2013 AAS San Diego Conference SEAC Graduate Student Paper Prize winner will be made at the 2014 AAS Philadelphia Conference.
+Announcement of the 2013 AAS Toronto Conference SEAC Graduate Student Paper Prize winner will be made at the 2014 AAS Philadelphia Conference Presidential Address/Awards Ceremony to be held on Friday, March 28, 2014 at 5:30 p.m. in the Philadelphia Marriott Grand Ballroom Salon E.

-The winner of the 2012 AAS Annual Conference SEAC Graduate Student Paper Prize was Joseph Harris (University of Wisconsin, Madison), who presented a paper entitled, "Who Governs?
+The winner of the 2012 AAS Toronto Conference SEAC Graduate Student Paper Prize was Joseph Harris, then doctoral student at the University of Wisconsin, Madison (now at Boston University), who presented a paper entitled, "Who Governs?
 Autonomous Political Networks as a Challenge to Power in Thailand."

 The winner of the 2011 AAS-ICAS Hawaii Joint Conference SEAC Graduate Student Paper Prize was Noer Fauzi Rachman, PhD Candidate in the Department of Environment, Science, Policy, and Management at the University of California at Berkeley (now at Bogor Agricultural University), who presented a paper entitled, "Struggle Over Land and Land Policy in Contemporary Indonesia."